 Black and white photograph of Marian Anderson wearing a black long-sleeve gown with her arms held in front of her and gaze downcast

-Longtime collaborators and friends, world-renowned contralto Marian Anderson and symphonic composer Florence Price had the shared experience of developing their careers in music while facing racial and gender discrimination.
+Longtime collaborators and friends, world-renowned contralto Marian Anderson and composer Florence Price had the shared experience of developing their careers in music while facing racial and gender discrimination.
 View a selection of their correspondence reproduced from Marian Anderson's personal archive, which she donated to the Penn Libraries.

-The exhibit was curated by Wenxin Tu, C'24, with the guidance of music librarian Liza Vick
+The exhibit was curated by Wenxin Tu, C'24, with the guidance of music librarian Liza Vick.

 Plan Your Visit